Cleopatra (1917 film): Preservation status

 The last two prints known to exist were destroyed in fires at the Fox studios in 1937 (along with the majority of Bara's other films for Fox) and at the Museum of Modern Art in New York City in 1958, and the majority of the film is now considered lost.
-Only 1 minute worth of fragments of footage are known to survive.

 Filmmaker and film historian Phillip Dye reconstructed Cleopatra on video, titled Lost Cleopatra, editing together still picture montages combined with the surviving film clip.
 The script is based on the original scenario with modifications based on research into censorship reports, reviews of the film and synopses from period magazines.
 Dye screened the film at the Hollywood Heritage Museum on February 8, 2017.
 The full reconstruction has not been officially released publicly.